chonnessey/robogers-neighborhood/README.md

 ### Bugs:

-_I have not figured out how to replace all digits with exceptions quite yet._
+_No known bugs._

 ### Specs:

-* the function beepBoop will return arrays depending on the inputted value from the user.
+* The function beepBoop will return an array up to the inputted value from the user.
+* beepBoop will replace values that include the number 1 with "Beep!"
+* beepBoop will replace values that include the number 2 with "Boop!"
+* beepBoop will replace values that include the number 3 with "Won't you be my neighbor?"